Yesterday I uploaded both memory cards and then looked at every image and deleted a few that were beyond recognizable.

 As we drove through the town, in the distance up against the red mountain is this church so we decide to go investigate.
 The Church of the Holy Cross sits at the base of the mountain and you walk up this winding ramp to get up into the chapel with the window that looks out across the town.
 But when you walk back out and walk to the side you see this one elaborate million dollar home that just does not fit the area, but is stunning.
 I took plenty of pictures of this home and then came home and zillowed the address.
 Only 1.1 million with 10,000+ sq ft.

+Anyway we headed back on the main road through Sedona when we see this little sign for Schnebly Hill Road.
+Rob asks me if we want to take it and after a split second I say let's go for it.
 At first I was a little bit scared because we are on this very bumpy dirt road and no one in sight.
 Within a few minutes we see a tourist jeep coming toward us.
 So I know if we get stuck we won't have to hike back out.
 A few minutes later is another tourist vehicle, then a Hummer touring truck.
 Then we start to come upon people camping and others out hiking.
 So basically I start to sit back and enjoy the ride.
 Poor Rob, every few minutes I would tell him to stop or back up so that I could take a photo.
 My reasoning is that you never know which photo you take is gonna knock your socks off so take 'em when you see 'em.
 We stop to grab some lunch out of the cooler and then it was only a few more miles back to the interstate and only a little while later that we came through Flagstaff.

 Wyatt and Chelsea both love trains and the railway comes through the middle of town.
 So every 15 minutes or so one of us was pointing out a train.
 On Saturday morning we walked around the downtown a bit and Wyatt had the opportunity to stand at the crossing arms and wave to the conductor as the train came by.
 He was so excited.